Top 10 Free Resources for Medical Students

 10. UpToDate

 UpToDate is jam-packed with medical knowledge that can help answer a student’s essential clinical questions.
-As its name implies, all the information in the app is updated regularly, evidence-based, and accurate, enabling students to use it as both a quick reference and an efficient information portal covering a wide range of topics.
+As its name implies, all the information in the app is updated regularly, and is evidence-based and accurate, enabling students to use it as both a quick reference and an efficient information portal covering a wide range of topics.
 The free app features well-cited articles that provide a great starting point for any student’s inquiry, while the paid subscription version offers even more features.

 Other resources and help for medical students

-If you’re feeling overwhelmed or in need of some extra advice, ask classmates, friends, tutors, and professors who can provide additional support, study tips, help with time management, or other emotional support.
-Remember people want to see you succeed and can signpost you to other available resources that might help.
-For more tips, read our handy guide on how to succeed at medical school.
+If you’re feeling overwhelmed or in need of some extra advice, ask classmates, friends, tutors and professors who can provide additional support, study tips, help with time management or other guidance.
+You should also check out student services that benefit your academic and personal experience in medical school.